sfallahadl/aws-gitops-workshop/content/20_basic_ci/build_container.md

 The first time the pipeline runs, Codefresh will download all dependencies of the application.
 Every subsequent run will be much faster as the pipeline cache will take effect.

 After a while the build should finish with success.
-All previous runs are in the [Builds page](https://g.codefresh.io/builds2) from now on accessible by clicking on *Builds* in the left sidebar.
+All previous runs are in the [Builds page](https://g.codefresh.io/builds2) from now on and are accessible by clicking on *Builds* in the left sidebar.

 ![Previous builds](/images/basic_ci/builds.png)